iridl/iridl.github.io/docsrc/admin/installation.md

   from the template.
 In the future when it comes time to upgrade to a newer version of the DL software, you will run the `ansible-galaxy` command again and commit the new version to your configuration repository.

-  * Don't upgrade without checking the release notes first, because in some cases an upgrade may require manual migration steps.
-(At this writing, there are no upgrade release notes because this is the playbook's initial release.)
 ```

 ## Run the ansible playbook